nosfentora/EQBotEquipment/README.md

 EQBotEquipment

-A little utility to equip bots quickly using the included equipment profiles in Data.xml, or .Bot files from GeorgeS' EQItems editor.
+A little utility to equip bots, and characters, quickly using the included equipment profiles in Data.xml, or .Bot files from GeorgeS' EQItems editor.

+Also included is functionality to import Magelo equipment profiles and equip characters and bots directly.

 Edit the included Data.xml file and update the <Database> record with your db credentials.
 Save and run the executable.